ZacBlanco/zacblanco.github.io/_posts/2015-9-03-physics-227-guide.md

 ### Eddy Currents (Foucalt) Brakes

-These breaks are very efficient at high speeds, usless at low speeds however.
+These breaks are very efficient at high speeds, useless at low speeds however.

 The breaking force depends on the speed of the rotating disk.
 You simply just need to apply a magnetic field to the metal disk.
 You can just apply a magnetic field to the rotating disk, which will induce a current, and thus a force that will work to slow down the object.